ADVENTURE, SERVICE, AND SPANISH IMMERSION PROGRAM

 ACCOMMODATIONS AND SHOWERING

-Participants will stay in a private housing (Airbnb-style) accommodation during the trip.
+Participants will stay in private housing (Airbnb-style) accommodations during the trip.
 Bedrooms will be divided by gender and participants will sleep slumber party-style – in sleeping bags, rotating between available beds, cots, and sleeping mats nightly, and sharing beds as needed.

 food